dujanhung/api-doc-converter/doc.md

 ▶var_name◀
 ```

-represents an abitrary variable container.
+represents a placeholder at a specified spot in an abitrary text.

 > [!NOTE]
 > - `var_name` must be `^[A-Za-z\_\-]{1-255}$`